andrewratliff/andrewratliff.github.io/_posts/2020-05-09-between-the-world-and-me.md

 consciousness, and my wish for you is that you feel no need to constrict yourself to make other people comfortable” (p.
 107).
 Mr. Coates is grateful when the mother of a murdered black boy reinforces, more specifically, Mr. Coates’s own feelings.
-She tells Mr. Coates’s son:
+She stresses to Mr. Coates’s son:

 > You exist.
 You matter.
 You have value.
 You have every right to wear your
 > hoodie, to play your music as loud as you want.
 You have every right to be